wishrohitv/Catenary-ide/README.md

-<p>Contribution: If you're willing to contribute to this project, you are free to do so.
+<p><h4>Contribution:</h4> If you're willing to contribute to this project, you are free to do so.
 Before making any changes, please refer to the project's <a link = "https://github.com/wishrohitv/CatxCode-ide/blob/main/README.md">License.MD</a>.
 </p>